Old Dog Losing Weight and Muscle Mass (Here’s Why)

 Owners might notice reluctance to walk, climb stairs, or play.
 Maintaining safe, low-impact exercise is essential to preserve muscle and overall health.

-What to Do If Your Old Dog Is Losing Weight and Muscle Mass
+Old Dog Losing Weight and Muscle Mass: What to Do

 Start by monitoring your dog’s weight, muscle tone, and eating habits regularly.
 Tracking these changes helps your veterinarian identify trends and potential causes.